YukiyamaShizuka/SPONSOR/README.md

 # Sponsor the Signal Project

-**Signal** is a low-level language written entirely in ARM64 assembly, designed to enforce deterministic execution, eliminate hidden state transitions, and restore full transparency between computation, memory, and control.
+**Signal** is a low-level programming language written entirely in ARM64 assembly.
+It is designed for deterministic execution, predictable control flow, and full transparency between memory, logic, and process.

-It is the execution backbone of **TreeOS** — a new operating system architecture that rejects black-box behavior and embraces verifiable, observable logic from the first instruction onward.
+Signal is the execution foundation of **TreeOS** — a new operating system architecture that rejects black-box behavior and redefines how systems can be observed and trusted.

 ---

 ## Why This Matters

-Modern software systems are saturated with abstraction layers that obscure fundamental operations.
-Signal proposes an alternative: **rebuild the system from the silicon upward**, starting with a language that does not lie.

-But this is not a corporate project.
-It is being built **by a single independent developer**, with no institution, no team, and currently, no dedicated hardware.
+Modern computing is increasingly opaque.

+Most systems today hide memory management, scheduler behavior, and runtime decisions behind layers of abstraction and indirect execution.
+Signal offers an alternative: **a system where every instruction is visible, traceable, and consistent** — and where future AI modules can operate atop a clean, deterministic substrate.

+This is not a commercial or institutional project.
+It is being developed **independently, by a single individual**, without hardware sponsorship, funding, or team support.

 ---

 ## What Your Support Enables

-To continue this work — especially to write and test full assembly logic directly on Apple Silicon — the following hardware is urgently needed:
+To continue development — particularly the testing of real-time ARM64 execution models and future multi-platform behavior — the following hardware is urgently needed:

-### Primary Development Device:
+### 1. Primary Development Machine

 - **MacBook Pro 14" (M4 Pro, 24GB RAM / 512GB SSD)**
-  → Dedicated development and verification machine for the Signal runtime and TreeOS subsystems.
+  → Used to write and test native ARM64 Signal code, and to build early-stage execution models for TreeOS.

-### Design & Long-form Interface:
+### 2. Architecture Modeling & Conceptual Design

-- **iPad Pro 2024 (13") + Magic Keyboard Folio + Apple Pencil Pro**
+- **iPad Pro 2024 (13",2T SSD) + Magic Keyboard Folio + Apple Pencil Pro**
-  → Used for handwritten system sketches, AI-integrated workflows, and design development in mobile environments.
+  → Used for handwritten logic modeling, system sketching, and long-form GPT interaction during structural design.

+### 3. Dedicated TreeOS Runtime Testbench (Optional but Critical)

+- **Razer Blade 18 (2025, RTX 5090 / i9 / 64GB RAM / 4T SSD)**
+  → If future funding allows, this machine will be fully wiped and used exclusively for TreeOS runtime trials and deterministic environment testing on x86_64 hardware.

+> This system will never be used for gaming or personal tasks — only for reproducible builds, memory path tracing, and GPU-based system rendering simulations.

 ---